COVID-19 FILM RESOURCES

 There are currently state-wide restrictions on outdoor gatherings of over 10 people.
-In addition to the City of Austin, a number of Central Texas counties have put processes in place for Media Production projects to apply for an exemption to the gathering restrictions within their jurisdiction.
+A number of Central Texas counties have put processes in place for Media Production projects to apply for an exemption to the gathering restrictions within their jurisdiction.
 This allows for film, television and commercial productions to take place with a gathering of more than 10 people in unincorporated parts of each county.
 The following is an overview for each county's exemption process:

 - Bastrop County: Bastrop County has not receded the outdoor gatherings order, however Bastrop County Judge Pape continues to review exemption requests on a case-by-case basis for productions with safety plans and complying with the Governor’s Open Texas Checklist for Media Production.
 To request a potential gathering exemption for Bastrop County, please contact Adena Lewis with Bastrop County Tourism & Economic Development for more information.